by The Law Office of Frank Ciardi | Oct 21, 2019 | Criminal Defense

 How a Rochester Criminal Defense Attorney Can Help

 In a nutshell, an attorney puts a human face on the issue of bail, particularly at the arraignment.
-At this hearing, which usually occurs within seventy-two hours of arrest, a Rochester criminal defense attorney can ask the judge for a bail reduction.
-This request is based on the specific facts of the case, and not a generic numerical formula.
+A Rochester criminal defense attorney can ask the judge for a bail reduction at this hearing, which usually occurs within seventy-two hours of arrest.
+This request is based on the case’s specific facts, not a generic numerical formula.
 Only a Rochester criminal defense attorney can do this.

 Bail reduction matters, like most other legal matters, it can usually be settled out of court.
 In this situation, the prosecutor might agree to a bail reduction if the defendant agrees to additional conditions of bail, such as GPS monitoring.